advanteo/vagrant-puppet-lamp/README.md

 NFS Shared Folders:
 If you set up NFS Shared Folders in the Vagrant file on first install, it will Fail to mount the folders because it will try to mount them before nfs-server-kernel is intstalled on the machine.

+Xdebug
+- Xdebug will work if you set up network to IP 33.33.33.100 (in the Vagrant file) works on port 9000

 If you want to use NFS (what I would recommend for Drupal as it has many files) you have to:
 - do 'vagrant up' without NFS enabled (nfs-kernel-server will get installed on the box)